DietSodaSoft/yail/README.md

 *  Using an app user's username/password
 *  Using a vendor's key
 *  Using an app's API key
-*  Using Infusionsoft ID (CAS rollout: not yet supported.
-Coming soon...)
+*  Using Infusionsoft ID (CAS is supported in 0.8.0)

 A profile is meant to be stored securely in the app somewhere so that a user provides config once and they are good to go by virtue of using the profile as a factory for YailClients which are able to connect using the appropriate tokens.